Judge blocks strike over railroad’s virus safety precautions

 Union Pacific officials have defended their efforts to protect workers from the virus, and they have said the railroad is following the recommendations of public health experts.
 It has stepped up its efforts to sanitize locomotives and other equipment employees use and eliminated most meetings to keep workers from gathering in groups.
 It also requires employees to wear masks on the job.

-Union officials didn’t immediately respond Thursday to questions about the ruling.
+Union officials said they haven’t decided whether to fight Thursday’s ruling in court, but they will continue to press for safety improvements at the railroad.
 They have have said the union has similar concerns about virus precautions at the other major railroads, but they decided to press the issue first with Union Pacific.

+“We are very disappointed with Judge Buescher’s decision and believe that it will lead to more COVID-19 infections and death in our membership on the Union Pacific Railroad,” said Jed Dodd, the union’s national vice president.

 The union had said Union Pacific employees that have to quarantine themselves because they have been exposed to the virus aren’t being paid their full wages, and the railroad may not pay employees if they have to quarantine themselves multiple times, so there is an incentive to continue coming to work even when sick.